ACEMS/ACEMS-ABS2017/README.md

 # ACEMS-ABS2017
-This respository houses details for the ACEMS + ABS Collaborative Research Workshops held on October 17th, 2017.
+This respository houses details for the ACEMS + ABS Collaborative Research Workshops to be held on October 17th, 2017.

 There are two main resources in this repository.
 The Wiki and the Issues page, see the tabs above.